 “The neighbourhood group – join up.
 That business you always dreamed of – start up.
 When we say “we are all in this together“, that is not a cry for help but a call to arms.
 Society is not a spectator sport.
 This is your country.
 It’s time to believe it.
 It’s time to step up and own it.”

-This was a battling speech from the Prime Minister.
+But, this was a battling speech from the Prime Minister.
 Its form, content and delivery differed from other speakers this week…he has his own public speaking style and is settling into it.

 Telling It Straight is our very own public speaking tips newsletter.
 Packed with skills tips to help you with your next speech, why not receive it this month?